 When you ring for an appointment, our secretaries will advise you of the consultation fee.
-The initial consultation fee is for a visit of 30 minutes which generally covers most conditions.
+The initial consultation fee is for a visit of up to 30 minutes which generally covers most conditions.
 There is an extra time-based charge for consultations longer than 30 minutes.
 We ask for full payment at the time of the appointment (cash, cheque, EFTPOS, Visa or Mastercard).
 Once you have paid the account, we are able to send your claim online to Medicare if Medicare has your bank account details.
 Just remember to bring your Medicare card.
 You will receive a portion of the consultation fee back through the Medicare rebate.
 Our staff will be able to tell you the exact amount.

 WorkCover patients: We ask that you pay for your initial consultation in full at the time of your visit.
 You can then claim the WorkCover fee back from WorkCover.
 For subsequent consultations and providing you have supplied us with a current claim number, we will send the account direct to WorkCover.